Maine Gravel Adventure Ride

 Proper bike & Equipment

-• A bike that’s in safe working order that is properly lubed and tuned.
+A bike that’s in safe working order that is properly lubed and fully tuned up by a professional mechanic.
 Have a plan in case your bike or legs stop working.
 Note there are a lot of dead cell phone areas in the areas where we’ll be riding.

 Connecticut Coffee & Gravel, NEER x The Bike Shop